boundary/tsi-lab/docs/getting_started/signup.md

 [lightsaber](https://en.wikipedia.org/wiki/Lightsaber).

-To get access to an instance of TrueSight Pulse and Intelligence please click on the link below to sign for an account:
+To get access to an instance of TrueSight Pulse and Intelligence please click on the link below to sign up for an account:

 [https://truesight-staging.bmc.com/signup/intelligence/](https://truesight-staging.bmc.com/signup/intelligence/)